 I work in the non-profit sector ( where precarious work , daunting workloads/ funder requirements, low pay, and chronic emotional burnout has become normalized ), and I also live in a major urban center (where the price of living outpaces most people’s pay check, and where noise pollution and traffic congestion is beyond daunting).
 I am also self-aware enough to know that the former often helps to shape my quality of life, and ability to respond to and or manage stress.
 I have also observed how these factors impact the service users I support through my charitable sector work.

-While I have the knowledge, life skills and finances (marginally) needed to effectively organize myself, to advocate for myself, and to apply the daily topical self-care practices required for maintaining good health (yoga, meditation, exercise, social connections, etc.), I recognize that I am unable to change the larger social/ systemic issues (i.e. neoliberal workplace practices, poor government policies and lack of social safety nets, war, global warming, etc.) that largely impact me on a personal level, and that can also tend to blunt out most of my formerly noted self care efforts.
-With that in mind, it often concerns me when I hear people doling out topical solutions (i.e. meditation, yoga, positive thinking, etc.) as a one size fits all prescription for most of the individual stress/stressors related to social and or systemic issues.
-When people provide Ill-conceived – and or patronizing – advice I have often found that it can actually alienate and further increase a person’s stress level – especially when that advice is given to the most marginalized, and vulnerable, in our society.
+While I have the knowledge, life skills and finances (marginally) needed to effectively organize myself, to advocate for myself, and to apply the daily topical self-care practices required for maintaining good health (yoga, meditation, exercise, social connections, etc.), I recognize that I am unable to change the larger social/ systemic issues (i.e. neoliberal workplace practices, poor government policies and lack of social safety nets, war, global warming, etc.) that largely impact me on a personal level, and that can also tend to blunt out most of the formerly noted self care efforts.
+With that in mind, it often concerns me when I hear social workers (and others) doling out topical solutions (i.e. meditation, yoga, positive thinking, etc.) as a one size fits all prescription for most of the individual stress/stressors related to social and or systemic issues.
+When people provide Ill-conceived – and or patronizing – advice I have often found that it can actually alienate and further increase a person’s stress level – especially when that advice is given to the most marginalized, and vulnerable, service users (or individuals) in our society.